+302. Research and Methodology (5).
+Pr., SY 201.

+This course provides an introduction to sociological research including the principles of survey, experimental, and field research designs.
+The collection, analysis, and reporting of data through an actual field experience include data-collection techniques, sampling, and ethics.
+312. Women and Culture (5).
+Pr., SY 201 and Junior or Senior standing.
+The course investigates the role of women in American culture and examines the contribution of women to that culture.
 320. Juvenile Delinquency (5).
-Pr., SY 201.
+Pr., SY 201 and Junior or Senior standing.
 An analysis of the factors contributing to delinquent behavior among youth in the United States and other societies.
 The current theories, extent, treatment, and prevention of delinquency are also considered.

-321. Criminology (5), Pr., SY 201.
+321. Criminology (5).
+Pr., SY 201 and Junior or Senior standing.
 Examines the theories, current research findings, and societal reaction to crime and criminals.
 Special emphasis is placed on crime causation, law enforcement, judicial processing, and corrections.
 335. Social Stratification (5).
-Pr., SY 201.
+Pr., SY 201 and Junior or Senior standing.

-An introduction to the nature of social st.

 An introduction to the nature of social stratification.
 Includes a survey of theories of stratification, techniques for studying stratification systems, and the characteristics and consequences of social class membership.

-- 374. Medical Sociology (5).
+374. Medical Sociology (5).
 Pr., SY 201 and Junior or Senior standing.
-Sociocultural definitions and responses to sickness; organization of health and medical institutions; new health professionals; emphasis on history of and change in health care delivery in the United States, including medical malpractice and death-related legislation. - 380.
-Death and Dying (5).
+Sociocultural definitions and responses to illness; organization of health and medical institutions; social epidemiology of disease; changing doctor-patient relationships; alternative healers; inequality and the distribution of health care; and emphasis on sociocultural and environmental factors that influence health and illness.
+380. Death and Dying (5).
+Pr., SY 201 and Junior or Senior standing.
+A comprehensive study of death and dying encompassing the varied conceptions of death, the dying process, dying as a sociocultural process, and the death industry.
+382. Collective Behavior (5).
+Pr., SY 201 and Junior or Senior standing.
+Examines forms, behaviors, and processes in crowds, public collectives, social movements, and transitory groupings.
+383. Public Opinion and Propaganda (5).
 Pr., Junior or Senior standing.
-A comprehensive study of death and dying encompassing the varied conceptions of death, the dying process, dying as a sociocultural process, and the death industry. - 383.
-Public Opinion and Propaganda (5).
-Pr., Junior or Senior standing.

 A study of public opinion in relation to social control and collective behavior.
 Special attention is given to the mass media, the public opinion process, and propaganda agencies and techniques.
-(Same as COM 383.) - 385.
+(Same as COM 383.)
+385.

 Special Topics in Sociology (1-5).
 Pr., Permission of instructor.
 An examination of selected topics from a sociological perspective.
 Topics will be announced prior to the beginning of each quarter.
-May be repeated for a maximum of 10 hours of credit. - Supervised field work in a community service agency.
+May be repeated for a maximum of 10 hours of credit.

+Field Practicum (5-10).
+Permission of instructor.
+Supervised field work in a community service agency.
 Emphasis is on providing opportunities for students to test their theoretical knowledge and abilities in working with people, thus promoting integration of theory and practice.
 Ten weeks of agency participation (8 to 16 hours per week) is required plus a three-hour weekly seminar to discuss, interpret, and evaluate student's involvement.
 Supervised jointly by the University and the social service agency.

 Evaluation is on a Satisfactory-Unsatisfactory basis.
-Only offered during the Winter Quarter. - 387.
-Introduction to Social Welfare (5).
+Only offered during the Spring and Winter quarters.

+387. Introduction to Social Welfare (5).

 A course examining the social service agencies in the community and the programs they offer, with special emphasis devoted to career opportunities in the numerous fields of social work.
-Designed for potential social workers, educators, lawyers, physicians, and other human service professionals interested in the fulfillment of human needs. - 388.
-Social Welfare: Policies and Services (5).
+Designed for potential social workers, educators, lawyers, physicians, and other human service professionals interested in the fulfillment of human needs.

+388. Social Welfare: Policies and Services (5).

 The philosophical and historical perspective of social welfare services and social work practice.
 A critical and analytical understanding of social welfare programs, policies, and issues.
-Designed for individuals interested in human services. - 389.
-Human Behavior and Social Environment (5).
+Designed for individuals interested in human services.

+389. Human Behavior and Social Environment (5).